Libyan rebels overrun Gaddafi HQ, say he's "finished"

 As night fell Tuesday after a day in which rebels overran Tripoli, meeting little resistance with few casualties, heavy fighting was reported in a southern desert city, Sabha, that insurgents forecast would be Gaddafi loyalists' last redoubt.

-And forces loyal to Gaddafi were shelling Zuara, a Libyan Mediterranean port town west of Tripoli about 60 km from the Tunisian border, Al-Arabiya television reported.
+And forces loyal to Gaddafi were shelling Zuara, a Libyan Mediterranean port town west of Tripoli about 60 km (40 miles)from the Tunisian border, Al-Arabiya television reported.

-In Tripoli itself, Reuters correspondents said there still appeared to be some hostile fire around the city centre as darkness descended and looting broke out.
+In Tripoli itself, Reuters correspondents said there still appeared to be some hostile fire around the city center as darkness descended and looting broke out.

 The continued shooting suggested the six-month popular insurgency against Gaddafi, a maverick Arab nationalist who defied the West and kept an iron hand on his oil-exporting, country for four decades, had not completely triumphed yet.